 Please be aware of allergies in your child's classroom and in the school.
-Our school is a NUT FREE ZONE, and all treats must be store bought and manufactured in a nut-free facility.
+All treats must be store bought.
 Homemade treats will be returned home with the child.
 Refer to the snack list in the appendix as a guide.